 Marek, Dagen and Thane capture the final piece of the darkspore in a raid on a land vehicle.
 They continue on in the commandeered vehicle, pursued by liches raised by Szorlok.
 Also on their trail is a trio of warriors who have been sent to obtain the darkspore.
 They are operating on behalf of the dwarf Hammerhead who wants to trade the darkspore to Szorlok for the Iron Crown that will allow him to become king of the dwarves once again.
 Throughout this, the group endeavour to take the darkspore to the Temple of Owls so that it can be neutralised.
 In the midst of this, Thane becomes certain that the late Teela’s spirit is inhabiting Marek.

-For what were essentially B movies made by professionals outside of the Hollywood mainstream and works that only shuffle around tropes of the epic fantasy film, the Mythica films surprisingly well made.
+For what were essentially B movies made by professionals outside of the Hollywood mainstream and works that only shuffle around tropes of the Epic Fantasy Film, the Mythica films surprisingly well made.
 Anne Black’s first two entries, A Quest for Heroes and The Darkspore, served up the elements with a great conviction, although the quality dipped somewhat with The Necromancer from new incoming director A. Todd Smith, which ended up being the slightest of the series.

 The surprise about John Lyde is that he makes the best entry in the Mythica series to date.
-The major reason for this is that Lyde construes the film around a series of smart, well choreographed and well edited action sequences.
+The major reason for this is that Lyde construes the film around a series of smart, well choreographed and edited action sequences.
 This keeps the film constantly moving in a slick way that carries it over any budgetary shortcomings.
 The results are solidly satisfying.
-Lyde even throws in some creative spins on the familiar fantasy tropes, including having the heroes spend much of their time travelling/being pursued while in a magically empowered land vehicle and one group of pursuers following and attacking in airships.
+Lyde even throws in some creative spins on the familiar fantasy tropes, including having the heroes spend much of their time travelling/being pursued while in a magically empowered land vehicle with one group of pursuers following and attacking in airships.

 As in the previous entries, the character interplay is a major component.
-This does change the complement about – killing one major character off, having another decide to leave the party at the end.
+This film does change the complement about – killing one major character off, having another decide to leave the party at the end.
 Teela had already been killed off in the previous film but this has her survive on inside Marek a la Spock/McCoy in Star Trek III: The Search for Spock (1984).
 The ending the film reaches is a surprisingly downbeat cliffhanger – sort of the series’ equivalent of The Empire Strikes Back (1980).

 Formed in 2011, the Utah-based Arrowstorm Entertainment have also made the likes of Dawn of the Dragonslayer (2011), The Crown and the Dragon (2012), Orc Wars (2012), The Shadow Cabal (2012), Dragonfyre (2013), Zombie Hunter (2013), Survivor (2014), Christmas Dragon (2015), Cyborg X (2016), We All Fall Down (2016), Magellan (2017), 626 Evolution (2017), The Apprentice (2018) and the tv series The Outpost (2018- ).